Food at Burning Man

-Salted nuts, quesadilla smoked almonds make great backpack snacks for riding around the Playa, and provide needed salt.
+Salted nuts make great backpack snacks for riding around the Playa, and provide needed electrolytes.
 They taste good in the heat and cold, so if you like nuts, especially smoked almonds at home, bring some to the desert.

 Coffee is an important part of my life.
 I fancy myself having a sophisticated palate, and all that crap.
 But for many years my experience of coffee in the dessert was an absolute failure.
 Making it in a pot in an RV is messy, especially if rushed or intoxicated.
 I tried freezing espresso in cubes and heating it up…. it worked OK, and it’s something you might want to try at home.

 I also buy a lot of cans of iced espresso, my favorite is Rise Brewing Co..
 I don’t do this crap at home.
-But at Burning Man, it’s a ritual and it works well.
+But at Burning Man, it’s a ritual and it works well for me.

 Packing and Storing Food